SimonPadbury/baselayer/_src/typography.md

 ### Wide Tables

 If you have a lot of content in your table, it will probably break your page layout on small viewports (e.g. phones).
-So, you can wrap your table in a DIV with the `overflow-x` class to make it horizontally scrollable.
+So, you can wrap your table in a DIV with the `overflowx` class to make it horizontally scrollable.

 ```
 <div class="overflow-x">